balakarthikeyan/notes/mysql.md

 MySQL is a popular open-source relational database system renowned for its efficiency in handling complex queries.
-It’s widely used for managing large volumes of data, and its capabilities are unparalleled.
+It's widely used for managing large volumes of data, and its capabilities are unparalleled.
 We can confidently manage even the most intricate data sets with the proper understanding.

 ## What are DDL, DML, and DCL?

-These specific MySQL interview questions and answers for experienced candidates can be helpful.
 DDL stands for Data Definition Language in MySQL, and it is used in database schemas and descriptions to determine how data should be stored in the database.

-DDL Queries:
+`DDL Queries:`

 - CREATE
 - ALTER